 Both Gregory and Fozzy are indeed special kitties!
 They tested positive for both FeLV and FIV.
 Now don't let that deter you from making either one of these guys (or both of them☺) a part of your family!
 As mentioned earlier, as long as these guys are kept indoors, are only cats and live in a stress-free environment (as much as possible), they should be with

 your family for many years to come.
-Both Gregory and Fozzy have only been at ICHS for a short time.
-Gregory is very friendly and affectionate, but he hasn't had a lot of opportunities to interact with people (he was a barn cat), so he needs YOU to show him what a loving relationship is all about.
+Gregory is friendly and affectionate, but he hasn't had a lot of opportunities to interact with people (he was a barn cat), so he needs YOU to show him what a loving relationship is all about.
 Fozzy is a young fella and a real character!
 He is a bit "cross-eyed" which simply adds to his charm (take a look at his pic – how can you resist?).
 He is very affectionate and loves to play.
 So...Gregory & Fozzy need homes.

-Vegas is considered a special kitty because of her 'catitude'.
+Vegas is considered a special kitty because of her 'catitude' – and she is also in sole possession of # 1 at the top of the Top Ten List!!!
 She is one of those cats who is difficult to place.
-Anyone who knows cats is aware that many Tortis and Calicoes are known for their "temperaments".
 Vegas is approximately 6-7 years old.
 She had been abandoned by her previous owner and has been at ICHS going on 5 years.
 Now, it's not that Vegas isn't friendly – she's just "choosy"; even preferring some staff to others!
 She is declawed in the front so scratching is not an issue and I don't believe she has ever bitten anyone.
 She just vocalizes a lot – trying to get YOUR attention!
 Vegas is like other 'hard to place' cats which we have had at the shelter - once they go to a home, they do very well.
 An experienced 'cat-family' living in a quiet household is exactly what Vegas needs.
 She does OK with other cats.
 So...Vegas needs a home.

-(BTW – Sarge is not actually a dog with "special needs" – he just needs a home – as they all do).
+Storm (btw- Storm is not actually a dog with "special needs".
+He just needs a home).

 The following archive newsletters are in .pdf format and open in a new browser window.